tippi-fifestarr/feedback_week/DeveloperAlly/Web3Con/readme.md

 You have a great sense of humor, but that first moment seems rushed and I got stressed that I missed the joke right away.
 My first feedback after watching and then listening again to the first couple minutes is this:

+### The part about Hackathons and why tech is awesome is SOOO GOOOD!
 > I know speed is important, so perhaps ramping up from slow to fast for the opening would only add a few seconds to the overall prezzo, but would
 > really emphasize that you Don't Want To Overwhelm Us.